jillmpla/node_js_space_events_app/README.md

   Secure sign-up and login with session-based authentication.
 Logged-in users can view their profile, hosted events, and RSVPs.

 - **Image Hosting**
   Upload event images via **Cloudinary** (with Multer).
-If no image is uploaded, a space-themed placeholder is used.
+If no image is uploaded, a placeholder is used.

 - **User Feedback**
   Flash messages and custom error pages provide clear guidance for all success, warning, and error states.

 - **Responsive UI/UX**
-  Designed with usability in mind: a dark space-inspired theme, accessible form styles, visible focus states, and a navigation flow that adapts to whether you’re a guest or logged-in user.
+  Designed with usability in mind: a dark space-inspired theme, accessible form styles, visible focus states, and a navigation flow that adapts to whether you're a guest or logged-in user.

 ---